 Credit Suisse, Deutsche Bank, and other major corporations have offices in the tower.
 The restaurants and the luxury mall areas are convenient places to meet people and have a meal.

-From the Guangzhou South Station, train travel to Wuhan and many other cities further inland takes only a few hours.
+From the Guangzhou South Station, train travel to Wuhan and many other cities further inland would take only a few hours.
 These areas in southeastern and central China are one of the world's biggest industrial regions and population centers.
 So the rail line links together international business people and the industries.

 Travel to the Hong Kong International Airport is convenient because the special Airport Express MTR station is basically "in house" under the ICC Tower.
 It leaves frequently and whisks people to the airport in about twenty minutes.
 What both saves time and adds convenience is the airport baggage check in at the station.

 The ICC Tower 環球貿易廣場 builders are Sun Hong Kai and the MTR Corporation.
 They are continuing Hong Kong's tradition of being innovators in skyscraper construction.
 The ICC Tower was built using innovative construction techniques, and its function as a part of a planned residential, commercial, and business complex with its own regional and HK train stations is innovative as well.